 We tried to steer clear of fast food available in South Florida.
 This excludes a McDonald’s in Boston, where I randomly stopped for a two-cheeseburger meal late one night.

-This is not counting Biscuitville, Bojangles, Cook Out, and Wiener Works, which were on the first three days in Fayetteville, North Carolina write-up.
+This does not count Biscuitville, Bojangles, Cook Out, and Wiener Works, which were on the first three days in Fayetteville, North Carolina write-up.
 While you’re at it, you might want to check out my post about Donuts & Kolaches from this same trip.

 Also, be on the lookout for my In-N-Out vs. Whataburger in Texas post!